WSET Level Two in Wine- Four Day In-Person Course

 This course is perfect for anyone interested in learning about wine, either for personal interest or for those embarking on a career in wine or hospitality.
 No previous qualifications are required, but if you are a complete novice you may wish to complete the WSET Level One Award in Wine before embarking on this qualification.
 If you’d like to talk through which qualification would be best suited to you please get in touch.

-Price includes tea, coffee and lunch each day from the Nancarrow kitchen.
+Price includes tea, coffee and a light lunch each day.

 In addition to classroom study this qualification requires a minimum of 11 hours of personal study and is assessed by a one-hour multiple choice examination.

-*Please note a booking form must be completed 20 days prior to course start date.
+*Please note a booking form must be completed two weeks prior to course start date.

 "...your teaching has been outstanding - balanced between getting through all the syllabus but also offering enough interesting extras and anecdotes to make the facts memorable.